Sigmoid Function: Derivative and Working Mechanism

 1. Why is backpropagation accessible to the sigmoid function?

-Since it is the only activation function that appears in the derivative of itself, it helps neural networks better perform the backpropagation algorithm, as the gradient descent is used for updating weights and biases of the model.
+Since it is the only activation function that appears in its own derivative, it helps neural networks perform the backpropagation algorithm better, as gradient descent updates the model’s weights and biases.

 2. Why Sigmoid Activation function is squeezing function?